DawievLill/DataScience-871/content/python/python-basics.md

 ```{code-cell} python
 type(42.0)
 ```
-The aforementioned programming languages differ slightly in terms of syntax to find out the type of the value.
+Different programming languages differ slightly in terms of syntax to find out the type of the value.

 ````{tab} Python
 ```python